dougsweetser/Q/docs/doing_physics.md

 left/right | What can be
 that is
 ![SU\(2\) algebra](images/QM/standard_model_symmetries/su2_representation.png)
-Although more of spacetime appears filled, only places were time is greater than zero have a chance to have an event.
+Although more of space-time appears filled, only places were time is greater than zero have a chance to have an event.

 ## U(1)xSU(2) - Like the Complete Quaternion Sphere S3

 SU(2) has only three of the four degrees of freedom available to a quaternion.
-There is no way to fill up all of spacetime with just SU(2).
-Now fill spacetime in by multiplying by itself, or q/|q| exp(q-q*)  What was
+There is no way to fill up all of space-time with just SU(2).
+Now fill space-time in by multiplying by itself, or q/|q| exp(q-q*)  What was
 up/down | What is | What can be
 ---|---|---
 ![](images/QM/standard_model_symmetries/u1xsu2_003.png) |